 Drones that are equipped with audio functions are also being used to help make announcements to the public.
 This means that instead of hoping citizens will tune into their news channel at a certain time every day, they will hear the announcements from a drone.
 Drones can make giving announcements to cities easier, ensuring that the public must listen instead of choosing not to.

-Drones can be used to warn people of quarantine curfews or if they’re seen in public without masks if their city or state has made that a requirement.
+Security drones can be used to warn people of quarantine curfews or if they’re seen in public without masks if their city or state has made that a requirement.
 Drones can also educate people about the necessary precautions, reminding them where they can pick up masks and gloves.

 Aerial Spray and Disinfection